 lxchelper scripts focus on containers as lightweight machines - basically servers that boot faster and need less RAM.
 We think there’s more to containers than just that.

 Automatic build.
 Docker includes a tool for developers to automatically assemble a container from their source code, with full control over application dependencies, build tools, packaging etc. They are free to use

 salt,Debian packages, RPMs, source tarballs, or any combination of the above, regardless of the configuration of the machines.

 Versioning.
 Docker includes git-like capabilities for tracking successive versions of a container, inspecting the diff between versions, committing new versions, rolling back etc. The history also includes how a container was assembled and by whom, so you get full traceability from the production server all the way back to the upstream developer.
 Docker also implements incremental uploads and downloads, similar to

 git pull, so new versions of a container can be transferred by only sending diffs.

 Component re-use.
-Any container can be used as a “base image” to create more specialized components.
+Any container can be used as a “parent image” to create more specialized components.
 This can be done manually or as part of an automated build.
 For example you can prepare the ideal Python environment, and use it as a base for 10 different applications.
 Your ideal PostgreSQL setup can be re-used for all your future projects.
 And so on.